 Like the new moratorium, a CVA also leaves the debtor company under the control of its directors, with the arrangement managed by an insolvency practitioner.

-With certain CVAs involving substantial property portfolios, the only creditors adversely affected by the scheme of arrangement are landlords and local authorities, with all other creditors paid in full.
+With certain CVAs involving substantial property portfolios, the only creditors adversely affected by the scheme of arrangement are landlords and local authorities.
+All other creditors paid in full.
 This ensures that the CVA receives the necessary majority of 75% of creditors voting for approval.

-In the widely reported Debenhams case Discovery (Northampton) Ltd & Ors v Debenhams Retail Ltd & Ors EWHC 2441, the court decided that treating landlords differently to trade suppliers does not amount to unfair prejudice, and therefore may be justified by carrying out a balancing exercise to determine the overall fairness of the CVA proposal.
+In the widely reported Debenhams case Discovery (Northampton) Ltd & Ors v Debenhams Retail Ltd & Ors EWHC 2441, the court decided that treating landlords differently to trade suppliers does not amount to unfair prejudice.
+As a result, they may be justified by carrying out a balancing exercise to determine the overall fairness of the CVA proposal.

 However, the judgment did reassure landlords that a CVA cannot restrict the right of a landlord to forfeit a lease.

-To minimise the risk of a vacant property, in certain circumstances, a landlord may wish to consider a turnover-based rent agreement, which takes into account the uncertain nature of future trading.
+To minimise the risk of a vacant property, in certain circumstances, a landlord may wish to consider a turnover-based rent agreement.
+This takes into account the uncertain nature of future trading.
 This may also be favoured by the tenant as it may give them the flexibility it needs to survive.

 The importance of having a proactive debt recovery strategy

-Under a CVA the landlord will often recover a substantial proportion of the rent they are owed under its lease, which is a better outcome to what would be the case if the tenant were to enter liquidation or administration.
+Under a CVA the landlord will often recover a substantial proportion of the rent they are owed under its lease.
+This is a better outcome to what would be the case if the tenant were to enter liquidation or administration.
 However, while CVAs may not seem immediately attractive, landlords should consider other potential alternatives too.

 Before a tenant enters administration